Pascal-J/records-j/README.md

 Mass deletes are done by saving filters.

 A recordform GUI allows all database operations from the same form.
 Possible due to functional structure.
 The GUI adds the ability to switch to any variable, save filters as data, or just use them as views, save to disk, viewlimits, and use custom functions based on a domain.

+#GUI form builder
+A GUI form builder is also provided that uses a recordform to create the one line form creation commands for your own forms.
+A preview button launches the generated form automatically.
+The fields button is a bit of a toy, but it launches another GUI builder that uses the freeform database editor to add to and modify to the field list.
+While this isn't strictly necessary as the master form has a convenient line editor for the same purpose, it does show how to create master-sub form relationships (for one to many or other subform purposes), and shows cross form communication updating fields and console area of the master from from subform edits.

+formbuilderception can be achieved by graphically editing a version of the formbuilder with this command:

+f =.
+New_formbuilder_ buildFPsample_formbuilder_ a: